Learn the difference between old and new jadeite, how to identify valuable vintage pieces and how to find more affordable reproduction pieces.

 When I am out and about looking for inventory, I am always on the look out for vintage jadeite pieces.
 That being said, this collectible has grown in popularity in recent years so it can be a challenge to find.

 If you want to find vintage jadeite in a particular pattern – your best bets are to search on Etsy and Ebay.
-Otherwise, keep your eyes open at yard sales, church sales, flea markets, auctions and estate sales.
+Otherwise, keep your eyes open at yard sales, church sales, flea markets, auctions, antique stores and estate sales.
 It can be a serious challenge finding all the pieces in a particular style and is a pursuit that can last for years.

-Given that vintage jadeite pieces are more difficult to find and that the prices have increased in recent years, I love buying new or reproduction pieces of jadeite.
-First, I worry much less about damaging the pieces.
+Given that vintage jadeite pieces are more difficult to find and that the prices have increased in recent years, I love buying new or reproduction jadeite.
+First, I worry much less about damaging these pieces.
 Also, it’s so much easier to get complete dining sets – that includes a dinner plate, salad plate and bowl.
 It’s also easier to acquire those hard to find pieces like cake stands, pitchers or butter dishes.
+Mosser glass company makes some reproductions of jadeite that are lovely.
+For example, I have a jadeite cake stand made by Mosser, which is a favorite piece in my collection.
+Some of the other newer pieces in my collection also include a butter dish and salt & pepper shakers.

 Martha Stewart also produced some jadeite pieces that are really charming.
 She even created some pieces in a hobnail pattern.
 I have also seen candlesticks and flower pots in her collection.
 Having said this, her new jadeite pieces command some high prices.